easy-swoole/doc-old/Manual/3.x/En/BaseUsage/crontab.md

 # Crontab Timer
 EasySwoole allows users to add timers based on Crontab rules.
 The minimum time granularity is 1 minute.

-## Implementation principle
+## Implementation Principle
-In the main process, each task rule and callback are registered.
-After the service is started, in the custom process, the timer is used to detect whether there is a task to be executed, and if so, the asynchronous process is delivered asynchronously.
+Each task rule and callback are registered in the main process.
+After the service is started, the timer is used to detect whether there is a task to be executed in the custom process, and if a task is detected, it will be delivered to the asynchronous process to execute asynchronously.
 The parsing rules can be implemented by referring to https://github.com/dragonmantank/cron-expression.

 ## Sample Code
-EasySwooleEvent.php
+To use EasySwoole\EasySwoole\Crontab\Crontab in EasySwooleEvent.php
-Use EasySwoole\EasySwoole\Crontab\Crontab;

 ```
+use EasySwoole\EasySwoole\Crontab\Crontab

     Public static function mainServerCreate(EventRegister $register)
     {
         // TODO: Implement mainServerCreate() method.
         /**
          * **************** Crontab Mission Plan **********************
          */
-        // Start a scheduled task plan
+        // start a scheduled task plan
         Crontab::getInstance()->addTask(TaskOne::class);
-        // Start a scheduled task plan
+        // start a scheduled task plan
         Crontab::getInstance()->addTask(TaskTwo::class);
     }
 ```